A complete how-to guide for learning languages from A1-C2

 A1: Everything you do feels like progress

 A1 is probably the most fun phase of language learning.
 Everything is new, and you can make progress quickly.
-Because you’re building a foundation for the coming years, you should focus on two things:
+Because you’re building a foundation for the coming years, language learners should focus on two things:

 1. Pronunciation.